All posts

 If you want a sommelier in your pocket that tells you what to open for dinner and tracks what your cellar is worth, Oeni does that well.

-You could use both, but they're close enough in price and scope that most people will pick one.
+You could use both, but they're close enough in price and scope that most people pick one.
 Try them and see which question you find yourself asking more: "What should I open tonight?" or "What do I like?"

 Drinking windows